-DISCLAIMER: This content has been provided to THE PULP AND MYSTERY SHELF by Pro Se Productions.
+DISCLAIMER: This content has been provided to THE PULP AND MYSTERY SHELF by Great Escapes Virtual Book Tours.
 No compensation was received.
-The blog administrator is also an author published by Pro Se Productions, but does not appear in the book mentioned.
 This information required by the Federal Trade Commission.

 THE PULP AND MYSTERY SHELF is nine months old now.
 There’s been some amazing growing pains involved, but there’s still work to be done to find this blog’s niche.